tim-el/Bioinformatics-Projects/README.md

 - LotkaVolterra.ipnyb: Stochastic Modeling of Lotka-Volterra Interactions
 - PBWT.py: Implementing Efficient Haplotype matching using the Positional Burrows-Wheeler Transform
 - Neural_Net_Classifier: Training a neural network to identify the tissue type that produced an RNA expression vector
+- Needleman-Wunsch: Implement the Needleman-Wunsch algorithm to compute the optimal alignment for a pair of sequences
 #### Personal Tools: